The Lemon Bar Recipe for Lemon Lovers

 My husband tried this trick with both of our girls as well only to receive the same reaction.
 It was our first lesson in the fact that as parents, you have shockingly little control over your kids.
 They are born with their own little personalities, their likes and dislikes largely hardwired in there, and you can’t really do a damn thing about it.

-I am really into these lemon bars too.
-They are exactly what I want a lemon bar to be.
+This recipe is exactly what I want a lemon bar to be.
 The filling is impossibly smooth and the shortbread crust literally melts on your tongue.

-One note before you get your lemon bar bake on: It’s important to add the lemon filling to a warm crust, so be sure to prepare the filling while the crust is baking.
+It’s important to add the lemon filling to a warm crust, so be sure to prepare the filling while the crust is baking.
 Pour the prepared filling into the warm crust right after you pull it from the oven.
 Then, continue with the recipe.

 - Olive Oil Cake with Lemon Mascarpone Cream